 Chicken Soup with Rice: A Book of Months

-This fantasy is a hardcover edition that was published by HarperCollins on November 28, 1962 and has 30 pages.
+fantasy that was published by HarperCollins on November 28, 1962 and has 30 pages.

 Explore it on Goodreads or Amazon.